-Hairy tongue is thought to result from failure of the normal “shedding” (peeling) of the outermost layer of the filiform papillae, overgrowth of certain bacteria or pigment-producing fungi normally present in the mouth.
+Hairy tongue is thought to result from failure of the typical “shedding” (peeling) of the outermost layer of the filiform papillae, overgrowth of certain bacteria or pigment-producing fungi commonly present in the mouth.

 It can also be caused by an abnormal accumulation of pigment residue, keratin, or other debris in the oral area.

-Keratin is a fibrous protein that is a primary component of the outermost layer of the skin, nails, and hair.
+Keratin is a fibrous protein that is a primary component of the skin, nails, and hair.

 Although the specific underlying cause of hairy tongue remains unknown, several potential predisposing factors have been implicated.

 These factors include treatment with certain antibiotics, such as Tetracycline Therapy, which can cause the overgrowth of certain fungi.

 Mouthwashes that contain astringents (such as menthol or witch hazel) or full-strength oxidizing agents, such as peroxide, can increase your risk of developing a black hairy tongue if you use them excessively.